demetcaliskan/demetcaliskan/README.md

 - 🚀 I’m currently working as a Frontend Web Developer in Aposto.
 - 🎓 I have graduated from Mef University, Bachelor of Computer Engineering program in 2023.
-- 🎃 I have experience with working as a SEO & ASO Analyst.
+- 🎃 I have experience working as an SEO & ASO Analyst.

 ### Contact with me via these platforms!